 Grammarly also gave me 4 incorrect suggestions from the “alert” function, which I was able to flag as incorrect.
 Take that, O machine!
 Artificial Intelligence isn’t (yet) perfect, and honestly, I hope it never will be.

 My final score

 Everything you’ve read so far is the final draft of this post.
-I plugged it into the app, and I ended up with a score of 95 on the Grammarly scale and the same 69 on the Flesch reading scale.
+I plugged it into the app, and I ended up with a score of 95 on the Grammarly scale and 69 on the Flesch reading scale.
 But I now have 8 “word choice” issues and was slapped this time with 3 wordy sentences.